open-resources/physics_bank/content/public/009.Work/Topic Outcome/Bungee_jumping/bungee_jumping.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Bungee Jumping
-      name: Lorenzo
+        name: Savannah
       part1:
         ans1:
-        value: The tension points down, and Lorenzo moves down, so negative work is done.
+          value: The tension points up, and Savannah moves down, so negative work is done.
         ans2:
-        value: The tension points up, and Lorenzo moves down, so positive work is done.
+          value: The tension points down, and Savannah moves down, so negative work is done.
         ans3:
-        value: The tension points up, and Lorenzo moves down, so negative work is done.
+          value: The tension points up, and Savannah moves down, so positive work is done.
         ans4:
-        value: The tension point up, and Lorenzo moves up, so positive work is done.
+          value: The tension point up, and Savannah moves up, so positive work is done.
 ---
 # {{ params.vars.title }}
 {{ params.vars.name }} decides to go bungee jumping.
 Starting atop a very high bridge, elastic cords are tied to their feet and they jump off the bridge.
 Once {{ params.vars.name }} has fallen a certain distance, the force of the bungee cords slows their descent until they are at the lowest point.